Radial Oscillations of Viscous Neutron Stars: Zero Diffusion Case: Conclusions

 Insight into the mode spectrum can be gained from the dispersion relations of perturbations in an infinite, homogeneous fluid in flat spacetime.
 In Navier-Stokes theory, there are only two families of hydrodynamic modes, which transition from oscillatory to purely damped behavior at a critical wavelength.
 In contrast, the Israel-Stewart framework, where shear and bulk viscosity are treated as independent dynamical degrees of freedom, admits additional families of nonhydrodynamic modes, characterized by a dispersion relation such that $\lim_{k\to 0}\omega(k) \neq 0$.
 By first examining Newtonian, and then relativistic stars, we found that much of that behavior carries over to the stellar context, but with a discretized dispersion relation imposed by the system's finite size [see Fig.~\ref{fig:Newtonian}].

 For $n\geq 1$ overtones, the effects of bulk and shear viscosity are of comparable magnitude.
 However, shear viscosity is shown to leave the fundamental ($n=0$) modes largely unchanged, whereas bulk viscosity strongly affects them (cf.~Fig.~\ref{fig:IS_var_tau}) -- a behavior consistent with the symmetry of the problem.
 The influence of bulk viscosity on the $n=0$ modes is also shown to be highly sensitive to relativistic corrections.
 This is illustrated for Navier-Stokes theory in Fig.~\ref{fig:NS_bulk_R} and for Israel-Stewart theory in Figs.~\ref{fig:IS_bulk_R} and \ref{fig:IS_SLY9}, the latter employing a more realistic EOS.
 In Israel-Stewart theory, we further show that, depending on the strength of bulk-viscous effects, stability against gravitational collapse may be determined by the $n=0$ nonhydrodynamic mode rather than the hydrodynamic one.
 The strikingly different impacts of shear and bulk viscosity can also be visualized in the time-domain simulation shown in Fig.~\ref{fig:time_evol}.
+As far as unstable radial modes are concerned, we find that viscosity acts to soften the instability (i.e., it increases the growth timescale of the perturbations); however, it is not able to suppress it altogether, consistent with the conclusion from the energy-based stability analysis in Ref.~\cite{Caballero:2025omv}.

 In this work, we adopted a simplified yet physically reasonable prescription for the transport coefficients.
 In particular, we assumed that the shear and bulk viscosities, $\eta$ and $\zeta$, are proportional to the thermodynamic pressure [see Eq.~\eqref{eq:eta-zeta-param}].
 Two prescriptions were considered for the relaxation times $\tau_{\pi}$ and $\tau_{\Pi}$, as well as for the viscosity-related timescales $\tau_{\eta}$ and $\tau_{\zeta}$: one in which these quantities are held constant, and another in which the redshifted timescales $t_i = \tau_i e^{-\Phi/2}$ are fixed.
 The latter approach, combined with a polytropic equation of state, has the technical advantage of avoiding singular points in the integration domain.
 The two prescriptions can be approximately related by introducing a mean redshift factor into the mapping between them, as illustrated in Fig.~\ref{fig:IS_comparison}.